-An air cleaner is generally made of a spun glass fiber material or of pleated paper or cloth enclosed in a cardboard frame.
-Its basic function is to clean the air circulating in the heating and cooling system.
+Oven air filters protect oven mechanisms from getting dirty and also remove particles from the air you breathe.
+When choosing an air filter for your home, consider factors such as whether there are pets in the house, if mold or mildew is a threat, and how often filters should be changed.The basic function of an air filter is to clean the air circulating in the heating and cooling system.
 The “paper” used is a compacted wood pulp that is joined together to make a much stronger material, which is then folded into an accordion shape to give more surface area and is joined to a rectangle of foam.

-However, once again, with fewer restrictions, comes less filtration.
+However, once again, with fewer restrictions comes less filtration.
 This design will naturally let more dirt through, although the particles are not likely to be large enough to cause problems.

-Ultra-Low Particulate Air Filters (ULPA) can remove even smaller particles in the air, up to 0.12 microns in diameter with a minimum efficiency of 99.99%.
-In the past, foam was widely used in air purifiers in small engines, lawn mowers, and other power equipment, but automotive-type paper filter elements have largely supplanted oil-moistened foam in these applications.
-But they fall short compared to pleated filters when it comes to filtering out the smallest contaminants in the air, such as pollen, pet dander and bacteria.
-They are the most effective at cleaning the air in your home, but they are not practical for most HVAC systems, since the filters are very thick.
+Ultra-Low Particulate Air (ULPA)Filters can remove even smaller particles in the air, up to 0.12 microns in diameter with a minimum efficiency of 99.99%.
+In the past, foam was widely used in air purifiers in small engines, lawn mowers, and other power equipment, but automotive-type paper filter elements have largely supplanted oil-moistened foam in these applications.The indoor air quality (IAQ) of your home depends in part on the type of filters in your oven.
+Foam air filters are made of designed porous foams made of polyurethane, polyether, polyester, or a combination of those materials.

 Cotton filters have higher ratings and their fibers can self-charge to remove the smallest particles from the air.
 Used as a pre-filter in multi-stage air filtration systems to prevent large particles from reaching the main filter.In general, high-efficiency filters that are also cost-effective are best for homes.
 Engine air filters must be replaced between 15,000 and 30,000 miles depending on vehicle type and driving conditions.